Car loan statistics

 A captive auto company is a subdivision of a car manufacturer that offers auto loans — think companies like Ford, Honda, Toyota, Chrysler and so on.

-At the dealership, type of lender cuts out the middleman: The whole car-buying experience is done in-house.
-It’s a win-win for the parent company, because it’s not only selling you a car, but also making money from the financing.
+The whole car-buying experience takes place house at the dealership.
+It’s a win-win for the parent company, because it’s not only selling you a car but also making money off the financing.

 Total open balance amount by lender type

-We gathered the total open balance amount for each type of lender over the past few years below.
+We gathered the total open balance amount for each type of lender over the past few years.

 |All banks||Captive auto||Credit unions||Finance companies|